 Iowa is a leading U.S. state in wind power generation and electricity, with 5,177 MW of capacity (ahead of all states except Texas and California).
 Iowa produces 27.4% of all the electricity generated in the state from wind turbines.

 Wind power has a long history in Texas.
 In 1970, West Texas State University began wind energy research which led to the formation of the Alternative Energy Institute (AEI) in 1977.
 AEI has been a major information resource about wind energy for Texas.

-According to the American Wind Energy Association, as of year-end 2013, Colorado ranked tenth for wind power capacity with 2,332 megawatts (MW) installed.
+According to the American Wind Energy Association, as of September 2014, Colorado ranked tenth for wind power capacity with 2,332 megawatts (MW) installed.
 In 2006, Colorado only had 291 MW of capacity, despite a strong wind resource.